cuda/latex-sandcastle/readme.txt

 4. Add <latex> tags to your XML comments.
 The <latex> tag must be placed inside regular XML comment tags.
    Example: ///<summary><latex>f(x)=x^2</latex></summary>
    For complex LaTeX code, it should be placed in a CDATA tag, i.e. <latex><!CDATA[f(x)=x^2]]></latex>
+   The LaTeX code can be inside the latex tag, or in an "expr" attribute of the latex tag.
+   Example: ///<summary><latex expr="f(x)=x^2"/></summary>
+   If code is in both the expr attribute and the tag body, the code in the attribute is used and the body code is discarded.
 5. Run SHFB as usual.

 From Source: